anishathalye/dotbot/README.md

 Clean commands support an extended configuration syntax.
 In this type of configuration, commands are specified as directory paths mapping to options.
 If the `force` option is set to `true`, dead links are removed even if they don't point to a file inside the dotfiles directory.
+If `recursive` is set to `true`, the directory is traversed recursively (not recommended for `~` because it will be slow).

 #### Example